- Our Youth Beginning Program

 Beginning Pee-Wee Karate

-In this program, the second step of the Discovery Series for students 6 years of age and under, the student advances to a 30 minute Yellow & Orange belt class.
+In this program, the second step of our PeeWee program for students 6 years of age and under, the student advances to a 30 minute Yellow & Orange belt class.

-In this class, the student will learn two additional Basic Forms while continually covering previously learned topics.
-The student will receive a stripe when each form is memorized.
-These stripes represent honorary ranks and are offered at no cost.
+In this class, the student will learn two additional Basic Forms while continually covering previously learned techniques.
+The student will test for a new belt when each form is learned.

-When a child reaches a three stripe Yellow belt, that child is eligible to be invited to their first internationally recognized belt promotion test for the Orange belt rank.
+When a child reaches a Yellow/Black stripe belt, that child is eligible to be invited to their first formal belt exam test for the Orange belt rank.
+From this point forward, all students must pre-test for the next belt rank level.

 The student will be formally pre-tested, a practice test for the belt promotion.
 If the student passes the pre-test, the student will receive an invitation to the belt promotion test.
 These tests are held every three months with a $35 testing fee.
 At these tests, the child performs their techniques and forms in front of a board of Black/Brown Belt instructors.